vzantedeschi/DAGuerreotype/README.md

 - metrics with Markov eqiv. classes !!!!!! @matt
 - debiased LARS @vale
 - SID without R
+- write a decent requirement for python packages
-- write a script that installs everything needed!!!!
+  - write a script that installs everything needed!!!! :-o
 - check the bias issue! (no bias in linear & non-linear models) [low priority]
 - etc....